Histology

 particular project, including:

 Extracellular single-unit recording.
-This method uses a
+Here, a glass

 the recording process and one records the natural spontaneous electrical